GoInterject/GoInterject.github.io/wAbout/Updating-INTERJECT.md

 ##  **Overview**

-INTERJECT often comes out with new features and updates.
-When doing so, it is a priority to make updating INTERJECT as easy as possible, so that you can access these features.
+Interject often comes out with new features and updates.
+When doing so, it is a priority to make updating Interject as easy as possible, so that you can access these features.
 In this walk-through, you will see how to add these updates quickly.

 Here is a brief video on Updating Interject, followed by a more detailed walkthrough.